Ivenyang/cocos-docs/tutorial/parkour-game-with-javascript/4.0-let-player-run-animations/en.md

 ];
 ```

 Here, we have changed the variable *s_runner*'s value to "running.png" which is a spritesheet.
-We will create our player sprite from the *running.png*.
+We will create our player sprite from the *running.png*
+in the future.

 ### Create Player Animation